 What's the application procedure for international students?
 What are the deadlines?

 Green Mountain College offers both Early Action and Rolling admissions.
-Early Action applications must be submitted by November 9 (deadline extended due to Hurricane Sandy) or January 2.
-Rolling admissions applications for international students will be accepted until May 15, 2013.
+Early Action applications must be submitted by November 1 or January 2.
 Applicants are strongly encouraged to complete their applications in a timely manner.
 International students should expect the admissions and student visa process to take several months.
 Before an application for an international student can be reviewed, it must include a full record of documentation.
 A list of required application documents can be found here.

 There are no minimum requirements for international students who take the SAT or ACT.
 International students who opt to take the TOEFL (Test of English as a Foreign Language) must score above 173 on the computer-based test above 61 on the internet-based test, or above 500 on the paper-based test.
 International students who opt to take the IELTS (International English Language Testing System) must score above a band score of 5.0.

 ACT Code: 4302

 FAFSA Code: 003687

 CSS Profile Code: 3418

 Once an international student's application is complete the Admissions Office will review it and send an admissions decision electronically within 3 to 4 weeks.